shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

     pub height: i32,
 }
 ```

 Now you must be wondering what is the meaning of `#[derive(Debug)]`.
 It is interesting to note that we can derive some traits for our struct.

-[Traits](https://doc.Rust-lang.org/Rust-by-example/trait.html) : A trait in Rust is a group of methods(of the struct) that are defined for a particular type.
+[Traits](https://doc.Rust-lang.org/Rust-by-example/trait.html) :  A trait in Rust is a group of methods that are defined for a particular type.

 Now let's code our `CampaignDetails` struct.
 I have added the fields name, admin, description, image_link,amount_donated for our Campaign.